pbourgel/SQWRBreakout/README.md

 myreakout
 ============

-A simple Breakout clone made in Pygame
+A simple Breakout clone made with Pygame